0xPolygonMiden/miden-base/docs/architecture/state.md

 ### Nullifier database

-Nullifiers are stored in a Sparse Merkle Tree, which maps [note nullifiers](notes.md#note-nullifier-to-ensure-private-consumption) to block numbers at which the nullifiers are inserted into the chain (or to $0$ for nullifiers which haven't been recorded yet).
+Nullifiers are stored in a sparse Merkle tree, which maps [note nullifiers](notes.md#note-nullifier-to-ensure-private-consumption) to block numbers at which the nullifiers are inserted into the chain (or to `0` for nullifiers which haven't been recorded yet).
 Nullifiers provide information on whether a specific note has been consumed.
 The database allows proving that a given nullifier is not in the database.

 <center>
 ![Architecture core concepts](../img/architecture/state/nullifier-db.png){ width="80%" }